Frequently Asked Questions

-Courbet sources its diamonds from suppliers located in Antwerpen, Belgium, the world’s diamonds capital and also directly from the producers located mainly in the US and in Russia.
+COURBET sources its diamonds from suppliers located in Antwerpen, Belgium, the world’s diamonds capital and also directly from the producers located mainly in the USA.

 The mined and lab-grown diamonds have the same physical, chemical and optical properties.
 The only difference are their origines, mined from the depths of Earth or grown in laboratory as a fruit of a scientific wonders, and hence with far less impact on our planet and its inhabitants.